7 Latin American Cities With The Best Year-Round Climate

 After over 25 years of experience living internationally, I can confidently say that I don’t regret leaving Canada, especially after what’s happened since 2020.
 I chose Panama because it ticked all my boxes: great location, excellent infrastructure, affordable living costs, and a tax-friendly system.

-Now, with Panama formally joining Mercosur as an Associated State, we are witnessing a pivotal shift in the country’s role on the international stage.
+Now, with Panama formally approving the Economic Complementation Agreement (ACE) No. 76 with the Mercosur bloc through Law No. 489, sanctioned on October 13, 2025, we are witnessing a pivotal shift in the country’s role on the international stage.
 This isn’t just another trade agreement—it’s a major strategic move that will impact businesses, investors, and expats.

-Panama strengthens ties with Mercosur, gaining access to a 295M-consumer market and boosting its role as a global logistics hub, enhancing trade and investment opportunities
+Panama strengthens ties with Mercosur, gaining access to a 270M-consumer market and boosting its role as a global logistics hub, enhancing trade and investment opportunities

 Panama’s geographical advantage as a logistics powerhouse is further reinforced by its association with Mercosur.
 The country’s well-developed logistics infrastructure, including the Panama Canal and the Colon Free Trade Zone, provides an efficient gateway for Mercosur goods heading to global markets.